-Cash benefits for sickness and maternity: Employees between ages 15 and 60 in firms in industry and commerce, mines, and plantations with 5 or more workers; wage-earning public employees; public utility employees; fishermen; and some self-employed persons in service occupations.
+Cash sickness and maternity benefits: Employees between ages 15 and 60 in firms in industry and commerce, mines, and plantations with five or more workers; wageearning public-sector employees; public-utility employees;

+fishermen; and some self-employed persons in service occupations.

-Voluntary coverage for employees in firms with fewer than 5 workers, the self-employed (except for those in service occupations with compulsory coverage), employees older than age 60 in covered employment, and persons made unemployed after 15 years of coverage.
+Voluntary coverage for employees in firms with fewer than five workers, the self-employed (except for those in service occupations with compulsory coverage), employees older than age 60 in covered employment, and persons involuntarily unemployed with 15 years of coverage.

-Special systems for cash benefits for civil servants, farmers, salaried public employees, and the staff of private schools.
+Special systems for cash benefits for civil servants, farmers, salaried public-sector employees, and the staff of private schools.

-Medical benefits: Resident for at least 4 months, including foreign nationals with a resident permit.
+Medical benefits: Must have resided in Taiwan for at least 4 months, including foreign nationals with a resident permit.